Minors on Campus

-The individual responsible for the operation of a Program in which minors are expected to participate (the “Program Director”) shall register the Program at least sixty (60) days prior to the schedule start date with the Office of University Events and Protocol via the Youth Programs, Activities, and Camps website.
+The individual responsible for the operation of a Program in which minors are expected to participate (the “Program Director”) shall register the Program at least sixty (60) days prior to the schedule start date with the Office of Event Management and Protocol via the Youth Programs, Activities, and Camps website.
 Subject to the exclusions set forth in the Exclusions and Special Circumstances section below, registration is required for all Programs in which minors are expected to participate, regardless of the duration and/or nature of the event.

 The Program Director, or individual with authority to enter into such a contract on behalf of the organization operating the Program, shall enter into a written agreement with the university regarding operation of the Program, and abide by all terms therein.
 University-sponsored Programs shall agree to complete all necessary forms and agreements.
 All other Programs held at the university and/or housed in university owned or controlled facilities at all geographic locations shall execute the Program Operation Agreement, as well as any additional agreement or addendum deemed appropriate by the university based upon the specific Program.
 In addition, all Programs that house participants overnight in KU Student Housing facilities shall enter into a written agreement with KU Student Housing for the use of such facilities.

 In addition to the requirements set forth in any written agreements with the university and other applicable university policies, all Programs shall comply with the following requirements and provide documentation of that compliance upon request to the Office of Event Management and Protocol: